By Michele Drake, FAE

 - Noticing periods (amount and color of bleeding) can tell you a lot about estrogen and progesterone levels.

-- Monitoring Basal Body Temperature will help you determine whether or not you're ovulating at all, and whether you have a healthy level of progesterone.
-It’s important to note that basal body temperature (BBT) is measured much more accurately with a basal body thermometer than with a fever thermometer.
-Tempdrop is a wearable basal body thermometer that may make recording accurate temperatures more attainable.
+- Monitoring Basal Body Temperature will help you determine whether you are ovulating, and if you have a healthy level of progesterone.
+(It’s important to note that basal body temperature (BBT) is measured much more accurately with a basal body thermometer than with a fever thermometer.
+Tempdrop is a wearable thermometer that measures your sleeping temperature to make recording accurate temperatures more attainable.)

 Important to note: when you quit birth control, your body needs to start making hormones again and to relearn the Hypothalamic-Pituitary-Gonadal Axis (in other words, remember how to communicate between the brain and the ovaries in order to make the right hormones at the right time.
-It can take a while (weeks or months, and rarely even longer) for cycles to return to normal.
+It can take a while (weeks or months) for cycles to return to normal.

 If you need guidance in supporting your transition off hormonal birth control, check out this blog post or contact a fertility awareness instructor.

 Michele Drake is a Fertility Awareness Educator and advocate with a passion for supporting people with their birth control choices.
 After witnessing many friends struggle to find their ideal method for avoiding pregnancy, balance their hormones, or achieve pregnancy, she was inspired to empower people with knowledge about their own bodies so that they may make informed choices about their health.